OOPSpam/blog/_posts/2024-08-20-spam-protection-for-wpdiscuz.md

 On the plugin’s settings page, you can also adjust how sensitive you want the spam filter to be.
 Even keeping the default **Sensitivity level** setting will help you cut spam down to zero.
 The plugin also allows you to accept submissions only from certain countries and languages — or to block submissions from specific countries entirely.

-Enable WPDiscuz protection inside OOPSpam settings Once enabled, it works immediately.
+Enable WPDiscuz protection inside OOPSpam settings.
+Once enabled, it works immediately.

 ![WPDiscuz protection ](/blog/assets/posts/wpdiscuz-protection.png "WPDiscuz protection ")